Updated for 2024

 13755 Fiji Way, Marina del Rey, CA

-The summer season for the Marina del Rey WaterBus begins June 16th!
+The summer season for the Marina del Rey WaterBus begins in June!
 But plan ahead to take the family on this not-just-for-tourists-ride.
 The WaterBus offers eight different boarding stops throughout the Marina, offering access to different dining, shopping, and recreation activities.
 One-way tickets are $1 each, and strollers and bikes are welcome on board.

 Marina del Rey Parasailing